$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 $ sudo systemctl status shinyproxy

-If the installation fails due to missing dependencies, try:
+If the installation fails due to missing dependencies, try installing without dependency checks:

 $ sudo rpm -i --nodeps shinyproxy_${SHINYPROXY_VERSION}_x86_64.rpm